Investor: Kevin O’Leary

-“One of the most important parts of running a successful business as an entrepreneur is to get involved,” O'Leary said.
-“It's a full-time job, especially when you're just starting out.
-Matt and Mike understand this and have invested every fiber of their being, and almost every minute of their time, into making IllumiBowl a success.
+O'Leary's endorsement underscores his belief in their motion-activated toilet night light.
+'One of the most important parts of running a successful business is to get involved,' O'Leary said.
+'It's a full-time job, especially when starting out.
+Matt and Mike have poured every ounce of energy and time into making IllumiBowl a success.'

 Related: 9 Lessons Successful Entrepreneurs Wish They Heard Sooner